dfki-asr/compass/compass-custom-archetype/README.md

 this usually indicates a problem with the JSF in your component's .xhtml file.
 Your JavaEE container's log should provide further information on what went wrong.

+The `sampleplugin.xhtml` and `SamplePluginAnnouncer` demonstrate the JSF plugin functionality of COMPASS.
+It is a more lightweight way of extending COMPASS' JSF views, instead of replacing the original file in the Overlay module.
+For each slot, you can add an arbitrary number of Facelets to be rendered in the slot.
+The `body` slot shown in the example is especially interesting, as you can add custom javascript resources there.

 ### Deployment

 The Deployment module is configured mainly via its `pom.xml` file.
 There, you can add